zhuoyu/RepData_PeerAssessment1/PA1_template.md

 They are different from these estimated in the first part of the assignment.
 The mean and median of the total number of steps taken per day in the imputed data set are larger than these in the original data set.
 It is because in the previous data set, NAs contribute zero step to the total steps in that day, while imputed values contribute steps larger than zero.
 Therefore, mean increases and median tends to increase.

-## Differences in activity patterns between weekdays and weekends
+## Are there differences in activity patterns between weekdays and weekends?

 The following panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).